-- Use standard LAN cables to connect PCs to the Switching Hub ports on the TW100-BRF114.
-Both 10BaseT and 100BaseT connections can be used simultaneously. - If required, you can connect any LAN port to another Hub.
-Any LAN port on the TW100-BRF114 will automatically function as an "Uplink" port when required.
-Just connect any LAN port to a normal port on the other hub, using a standard LAN cable.
+Use standard LAN cables to connect PCs to the Switching Hub ports on the Broadband Router.
+Both 10BaseT and 100BaseT connections can be used simultaneously.

+If required, connect any port to a normal port on another Hub, using a standard LAN cable.
+Any LAN port on the Broadband Router will automatically function as an "Uplink" port when required.